dfbarrero/dataCourse/assignments/wall/wall-keras.md

 We continue with predictive modeling.
 The goal is to predict the robot's action based on its sonar sensor readings.

 - Implement a neural network with Keras that classifies the robot action.
 Remember that the output layer activation should be 'sigmoid' and the input data should be scaled.
-Compute the loss and accuracy on validation and use a 'sparse_crossentropy_loss' as loss function.
+Compute the loss and accuracy on validation and apply a 'sparse_categorical_crossentropy' as loss function.
   * On the contrary than Scikit-Learn, Keras does not accept string labels as targets, it must be integers.
 Please check out the class [sklearn.preprocessing.LabelEncoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
-- Manually choose (i.e. do not use grid or random search)  a good learning rate.
+- Manually choose (i.e. do not use grid or random search) a good learning rate by plotting the loss and accuracy on validation over time.
-- Manually choose the best performing optimizer: ""XXX
+- Compare the evolution of loss and accuracy over time of the network trained with "sgd", "adam", "rmsprop", "adagrad" and "adam".
 - Now we will play with some hyperparameters.
-Do not expect an improvement of the model performance.
+In the following, do not expect an improvement of the model performance.
   * Change the output layer activation function to linear or ReLu.
 How does the performance change?.
-  * Train the network with unscaled data.
+  * Train the network with unscaled data and the best hyperparameters you have found.
 What happens?